NL0125/NL_BlueStamp_Portfolio/index.md

 For my first milestone, I breadboarded a circuit that uses an ultrasonic sensor, buzzer, and pro micro board.
 I then wrote code for the circuit to buzz/beep at frequencies directly proportional to the distance an object is calculated to be from the buzzer.
 This warns visually impaired people about obstacles in front of their body, as well as telling them the severity of their potential collision.

-Right now, I have one of the four sensor-buzzer-circuits for my project.
+Right now, I have soldered one of the three sensor-buzzer-circuits for my project.

 To complete the project, I must design where this circuit goes on a jacket/carbon fiber sheet, then actually obtain and cut out the carbon fiber, and then attach the various parts onto the carbon fiber vest and belt.